vkalithkar/Flight-Crew-Analytics/README.md

 4. **Startle/Surprise (SS)**
     - Sudden, unexpected events introduced during a task
-    - Designed to mimic what could happen during flight when something does go according to plan
+    - Designed to mimic what could happen during flight when something does not go according to plan

 ## Research Questions